Isa Guha: Early years and education

-Born at High Wycombe, Buckinghamshire, her parents (Barun Guha and Roma née Deb) emigrated from Calcutta in West Bengal, India to the United Kingdom in the 1970s.
+Guha was born at High Wycombe, Buckinghamshire, her parents (Barun Guha and Roma née Deb) having emigrated from Calcutta in West Bengal, India to the United Kingdom in the 1970s.
 Guha started playing cricket with her older brother when she was about eight and was selected for the Development England side aged 13.

-Guha attended Wycombe High School, a grammar school for girls, before going up to University College London where she read biochemistry and molecular biology (graduating BSc), then neuroscience (MPhil).
+Guha attended Wycombe High School, a grammar school for girls, before attending University College London where she read biochemistry and molecular biology (graduating BSc), then neuroscience (MPhil).